-- Foregone Victory: Steven's test turns out to be impossible to LOSE because the > real purpose of it was to boost his confidence. > - Group Hug: A truly heartwarming one between Steven and the Gems. > - Indy Escape: Steven outruns a giant ball in Amethyst's challenge.
+- Foregone Victory: Steven's test turns out to be impossible to LOSE because the real purpose of it was to boost his confidence.

+- Group Hug: The episode ends on a truly heartwarming hug between Steven and the Gems.

+- Indy Escape: Steven outruns a giant ball in Amethyst's challenge.

 - Invisible Block: Amethyst's challenge has an invisible bridge between to the exit, which Steven discovers on his trip back through the sections.

 - Minus World: When Amethyst designed her room and made the boulder move to never actually hit Steven, she didn't seem to realize that meant he could push the rock all the way back to the hole it came out of.
 By climbing through that hole himself, Steven clips through the boundary of the challenge rooms and ends up on top, where he can see some of the props hanging from the ceiling that clip through it.

 - Overly Nervous Flop Sweat: Pearl briefly sweats bullets after Saying Too Much about the trip to the sea spire twice in a row.

 - Parents as People: The Crystal Gems Discussed their shortcoming at raising Steven.Amethyst: We're bad at this.